itsakettle/itsakettle.github.io.unpublished/_posts/2016-11-19-inside_som.md

 * The setosa species appears to vary mostly by sepal width with its petal length and petal width being smaller than the other species.

-* The versicolor and virginica species (2s and 3s in the plot above) seem to vary mostly by there sepal length and sepal width.
+* The versicolor and virginica species (2s and 3s in the plot above) seem to vary mostly by their sepal length and sepal width.

 # Inside an SOM